szymon-polaczy/Blog/static/posts/WordPress Automation Using the CLI.md

 add_filter( 'themes_auto_update_enabled', '__return_false' );
 ```

-Now you can ssh into your site and manage the plugins, themes and core updates yourself.
+Now you can ssh into your site and manage the plugins, themes and core updates yourself without anyone being able to change things from the dashboard.

 ```bash
 # manage plugins